 |x large||81-107 cm / 32-42 inches|

-The harnesses have a lot of adjustment in the neck and chest area so even if you think that your dog is an odd size, please use the chest measurements above as the guide.
-A harness which fits around the chest should offer enough adjustment to fit around the neck as well so have a play around.
+The harnesses have a lot of adjustments in the neck and chest area so even if you think that your dog is an odd size, please use the chest measurements above as the guide.
+A harness that fits around the chest should offer enough adjustment to fit around the neck as well so have a play around.

 Please note: It is VERY important that you measure your dog's chest/belly area before you order a dog harness.
 Please do not guess the size as this can result in a return where you will pay for the return postage.